GetStream/stream-chat-java/CONTRIBUTING.md

 #### Create the xxxRequestData class
 - It should be created in the model, after other RequestData/Request classes
-- All fields should be `@Nullable` except collections that should be never be null which should have @Singular (which will make builder initialize them)
+- All fields should be `@Nullable` except collections that should be never be null which should have `@Singular` (which will make builder initialize them)
+- Date fields should have `@JsonFormat(shape = JsonFormat.Shape.STRING, pattern = "yyyy-MM-dd'T'HH:mm:ssX")`

 #### Create the xxxRequest
 - It should be created inside the xxxRequestData class